DVCone/flutter_course/courses/Section 2.md

 }
 ```

-after you defined general attribute class, this is what of Inheritence Class mean. the purpose of it, so inheritence class can be extended to other specific class that need same attribute by just import the inheritence class file.
+after you defined general attribute class, this is what of Inheritance Class mean. the purpose of it, so inheritance class can be extended to other specific class that need same attribute by just import the inheritance class file.

 > [ See example of specific attribute class on
 <br> `test/S2 E15/land.dart`,